LucasDelfino92/morrowindsharp/readme.md

 ### Is this modlist compatible with OpenMW?

-No. Many mods require MWSE to work.
+Unfortunately many mods require MWSE to work, so the answer is "No".

 ## Suggested readings